drnsmith/Client-Server-Network-Socket-Programming/README.md

 Thank you for your interest in contributing!

+---
+## Repository History Cleaned

+As part of preparing this repository for collaboration, its commit history has been cleaned.
+This action ensures a more streamlined project for contributors and removes outdated or redundant information in the history.

+The current state reflects the latest progress as of 24/01/2025.

+For questions regarding prior work or additional details, please contact the author.

+---
 ### License
 This project is licensed under the MIT License.
 See the LICENSE file for details.